BlackToolBoxLaboratory/blacktbox-list/README.md

-# [Stop to update]: It will be refactor to [react-list](https://github.com/BlackToolBoxLaboratory/react-list) as a new package.
+# [Deprecated]: It will be refactored to [react-list](https://github.com/BlackToolBoxLaboratory/react-list) as a new package.

 # blacktbox-list